Check out the best hand sanders for wood to help make your sanding projects easier and faster

 Reasons to avoid

-Don’t fancy getting up a ladder to sand down a surface then this radial sander could be just what you need.
+If you don’t fancy getting up a ladder to sand down a surface, then this radial sander could be just what you need.
 Radial sanders have a round sanding pad, which you attach to a pole giving you access to hard to reach areas.

 This radial sander has a large 23cm diameter which works well on its central pivot point.
 The shape means it distributes the power you put in evenly and doesn’t suddenly divert somewhere you don't want it to go.

 A hook and loop system – like velcro – ensures that sandpaper is secure and won't fall off the pad when in use.
-Unlike standard hand sanders you can get readily available sandpaper discs that fit perfectly on the pad.
-Designed to work on drywall, it works just as well on floorboards, but one drawback is its circular shape, meaning you can’t get into corners, so will need another tool to finish a job.
+Unlike standard hand sanders, you can get readily available sandpaper discs that fit perfectly on the pad.
+Designed to work on drywall, it works just as well when sanding floorboards, but one drawback is its circular shape, meaning you can’t get into corners, so will need another tool to finish the job.

 Best hand sander for floors and walls